paul-mcnamee/RequireComponentChecker/README.md

 ## Usage

+In most cases, you would likely want to run the tool on the assets first, and then any additional loaded components that were not yet added as assets.

 ### Tools -> RequireComponent Checker -> Add Missing -- Check Assets (ctrl + shift + g)

 Checks all "asset" GameObjects in the project using the AssetDatabase and adds any missing components denoted by the RequireComponent attribute.